jeffreyhwatson/nlp_sentiment_project/README.md

 [Data Cleaning/EDA Notebook](./notebooks/exploratory/cleaning_eda.ipynb)

 A master cleaning function was use to lower case all letters, remove punctuation, urls, retweets, mentions, other unwanted substrings ('{link}', &amp, &quot, &nbsp, &lt, &gt), and return a list of clean and regularized (lemmas and stems) tweets.

+Lemmatized data was used during the majority of the modeling process, and the final models were tuned and tested on stemmed data to see if there were any boosts to model performance.
+Ultimately, the models performed roughly the same on stemmed and lemmatized data, and we considered lemmas preferable due to their greater (human) readability when interpreting the features driving the models.

+Further, while the set of stems had about one thousand fewer tokens, and lemmatization is generally considered slower than stemming, the overall size of our corpus and vocabularies didn't raise any significant speed or memory issues during lemmatization or modeling with lemmatized data.
 ***
 # Exploring the  Data (Highlights From the EDA)